-We continually see brands using YouTube as a dumping ground for content, thinking about it more as a video hosting solution instead of the two things it is amazing for: a search engine and a social platform.
+We continually see brands using YouTube as a dumping ground for content, thinking about it more as a video hosting solution instead of the two things it is amazing for: a search engine and a social platform to build community.

-We launched a New York video production team because we saw an opportunity to educate and work with brands to help them create a YouTube strategy that builds long-term brand equity.
+We centered a lot of the work our New York video production team has been doing around these opportunities, to reframe the way companies are using the platform and help them create a YouTube strategy that builds long-term brand equity.

-As avid consumers of social media and from creating with YouTubers through our influencer collaborations, we knew that YouTube presented a huge opportunity for brands.
+As avid consumers of social media and through numerous influencer collaborations, we knew that YouTube presented a huge opportunity.
 Still, we hadn’t been tasked with owning a brand’s YouTube strategy and production soup to nuts.

 This changed in 2017 with Under Armour.
 We had the privilege of helping to define the strategy for Under Armour on social, in addition to their basketball sub-category.
 For both, we were confident that YouTube would serve as a key platform.
 We strategized to program their YouTube channels like how a TV network fills its lineup: create a bunch of pilot shows, test them and see which stick.
 Under Armour bought into this strategy and together, we developed a number of hits, like Shoot Your Shot, a weekly basketball show where celebrities try to hit tough shots while answering tougher questions.